-THEA 1001 Summer Theatre Workshop Semester Taught Summer (1-3:1-3:1-3) General Ed Requirement: N/A This class is designed for visiting summer school students to help them improve their individual skills, technique, and performance abilities.
+THEA 1001 Summer Theatre Workshop

+This class is designed for visiting summer school students to help them improve their individual skills, technique, and performance abilities.
 Credit is variable, depending on workshop length and instructional hours.
 Enrollment in this class is by permission of the instructor only.
 Participants must have successfully completed their sophomore year of high school.
 Repeatable for credit.
-Prerequisites: Permission of Instructor

-THEA 1013 Survey of Theatre Semester Taught Spring, Summer, Fall (3:3:0) General Ed Requirement: Fine Arts
+THEA 1013 Survey of Theatre

+Semesters Offered: Fall, Spring, Summer General Education Requirement: FA